lsst-sqre/sqr-029/index.rst

 .. figure:: /_static/downsampling.png
    :name: Downsampling a time series using a continuous query.
    :target: _static/downsampling.png

+   The figure shows a raw time series (top) and an averaged time series by a continuous queries (bottom).

 Example of a continuous query for the `mtm1m3-accelerometerdata` topic.
 If we produce topics at 100Hz and average the time series in intervals of 30 seconds, the downsampling factor is 30000.